Jim French (photographer): Colt Studio

 Eventually French's partner bought out his share of Lüger Studio, freeing French and a new partner, Lou Thomas, to establish another business called Colt Studio (a reference to American west firearm imagery, although the company soon adopted a logo of a stallion.)
 Having worked for nearly a year to produce the first drawings and photographs to be offered by the new company, Colt was begun in late 1967.
 Once more the images were offered in sets of prints by mail and the company quickly became successful.
 But after fifteen years in New York, often traveling to California to take advantage of the weather and abundance of models, French decided to move west.

 In 1974 he bought out his partner's share of the business leaving Lou Thomas to start his own company (Target Studio).
 French made his home in the Hollywood Hills.
 From the Colt Studio offices in San Fernando Valley, he continued to run the most successful male physique photography company in America, marketing his work to gay men.
 For thirty-six years, Colt Studio offered the highest quality male erotica commercially available.

 During his career, French worked with over 830 models.
-Among them were Ledermeister, Chris Dickerson, George O’Mara, John Tristram, Alan Albert, Bernie Booth, Dakota, Stoner, Erron, John Pruitt, Gordon Grant, Bruno, Jake Tanner, Jim Morris, Mike Davis, Nick Chase, Mike Betts, Rick Wolfmier, Pat Sutton, Andreas Stock, Danny Collier, Ed Dinakos, Billy Herrington, Franco Corelli, JD Amos, Doug Perry, Tony Romano, Ken Ryker, Tom Chase, Tony Ganz, Steve Kelso, Pete Kuzak, Carl Hardwick, and Wade Neff.
+Among them were Bruno, Ledermeister, Chris Dickerson, George O’Mara, John Tristram, Alan Albert, Bernie Booth, Dakota, Stoner, Erron, John Pruitt, Gordon Grant, Bruno, Jake Tanner, Jim Morris, Mike Davis, Nick Chase, Mike Betts, Rick Wolfmier, Pat Sutton, Andreas Stock, Danny Collier, Ed Dinakos, Billy Herrington, Franco Corelli, JD Amos, Doug Perry, Tony Romano, Ken Ryker, Tom Chase, Tony Ganz, Steve Kelso, Pete Kuzak, Carl Hardwick, and Wade Neff.
 French was the first to photograph Drew Okun also providing him with his professional name, “Al Parker.”

 In 2003, French sold Colt Studio to former Falcon Studios director John Rutherford and his business partner Tom Settle.
 The rebranded company, "Colt Studio Group," continues to operate, adding new content, but with digital rights to the drawings, photographs, and films created by French.